ianfab/fairyground/README.md

 # fairyground

-This is an attempt to integrate [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish), its [WebAssembly port](https://github.com/ianfab/fairy-stockfish.wasm), its [ffish.js](https://www.npmjs.com/package/ffish-es6) library, and the graphical [chessgroundx](https://github.com/gbtami/chessgroundx).
+This is an attempt to have a simple demo and playground for [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish) in the browser, using its [WebAssembly port](https://github.com/ianfab/fairy-stockfish.wasm), its [ffish.js](https://www.npmjs.com/package/ffish-es6) library, and the graphical [chessgroundx](https://github.com/gbtami/chessgroundx) library.
+It is based on the [demo for Fairy-Stockfish WASM](https://github.com/ianfab/fairy-stockfish-nnue-wasm-demo) and [ffish-test](https://github.com/thearst3rd/ffish-test).

-You can see it deployed at: [https://ffish-test.vercel.app/](https://fairyground.vercel.app/)
+You can see it deployed at: [https://fairyground.vercel.app/](https://fairyground.vercel.app/)

 ## Usage

-Install dependancies
+Install dependencies

 ```bash
 npm install